New Telehealth Merger: Grand Rounds and Doctor On Demand

 Apple (NASDAQ: AAPL) formed a virtual healthcare technology partnership with the Veterans Administration (VA) late in 2020.
 Early in 2021, managed care organization and pharmacy benefits management giant Cigna (NYSE: CI) acquired telehealth leader MDLive.

-Just recently, Amazon’s (NASDAQ: AMZN) internal employee healthcare business unit Amazon Care introduced a national telehealth and in-person care program for its employees, their dependents plus outside companies that it plans to roll out this summer.
+Just recently, Amazon’s (NASDAQ: AMZN) employee healthcare business unit Amazon Care introduced a national telehealth and in-person care program for its employees, their dependents plus outside companies that it plans to roll out this summer.

 This is a list of leading telehealth and teletherapy companies: